gigawatson/dev-machine/README.md

 ## Statamic

 Maybe stop living in the past with WordPress and upgrade to something [rad](https://statamic.com/).
-Here's a nice webpack starter config so it works nicely with [Browsersync](https://browsersync.io/) and a secured (https) `.test` site with Laravel Valet.
+Here's a nice Laravel Mix (webpack) starter config so it works nicely with [Browsersync](https://browsersync.io/) and a secured (https) `.test` site with Laravel Valet.

 → [`webpack.mix.js`](https://gist.github.com/gigawatson/99aa9308ff57d677a3f68c01902677bd)